CalebBlack/Colorspill/README.md

 # Colorspill
-A small project using high performance pixel arrays with canvas to create an interactive visual
+High performance pixel arrays with canvas to create an interactive visual in about 100 lines of code